Dubsado vs HoneyBook: An Honest Comparison for 2026

 - Project management: Kanban boards, Gantt charts, task dependencies, milestones, subtasks, and project templates.
 When a client signs a proposal, a project is automatically created with tasks pre-assigned.

-- Integrated time tracking: The time tracker runs on any task.
-At billing time, generate an invoice directly from time logs -- hours already broken down by task with per-client or per-project billable rates.
+- Task-level time tracking: The time tracker runs on any task and breaks hours down by task with per-client or per-project billable rates.
+Dubsado 3.0 added time-to-invoice, but Agiled's tracker is task-level rather than project-level, giving more granular billing data.

 - Automation on lower-cost plans: Visual workflow builder with conditional branching and cross-module actions on paid plans starting at $30/month for 3 users.